GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Related Work

-\textbf{3D generation.} 3D content is highly desirable for a variety of applications, but difficult to obtain.
-In the past, most high-quality 3D models were manually created by experienced persons, however, this creation process is still challenging and time-consuming.
-Recently, Dreamfuison~\cite{poole2022dreamfusion} proposed a text-guided 3D generation framework that optimized an object NeRF using the novel Score Distillation Sampling (SDS) loss, which distills the generation capability of 2D diffusion model~\cite{Rombach_2022_CVPR} into 3D generation.
+\textbf{3D generation.} Accurately acquiring 3D content is valuable yet challenging for a diverse set of applications.
+Most ealier high-quality 3D models were crafted by experienced specialists; however, this creation process can be time-consuming.
+Recently, Dreamfuison~\cite{poole2022dreamfusion} proposed a text-guided 3D generation framework that optimized an object's NeRF using the novel Score Distillation Sampling (SDS) loss, which distills the generation capability of 2D diffusion model~\cite{Rombach_2022_CVPR} into 3D generation.
 This method greatly reduced consumption in high-quality 3D content creation and inspired numerous subsequent works~\cite{yu2023text, wang2023prolificdreamer, raj2023dreambooth3d, liu2023zero1to3, tang2023make, lin2023magic3d, kolotouros2023dreamhuman}.
-Different from previous methods focusing on object-level generation, Ryan {\etal}~\cite{po2023compositional} simultaneously optimized multiple pre-defined 3D bounding boxes with different text prompts and generated a scene containing multiple objects.
-Moreover, Gordon {\etal}~\cite{gordon2023blended} proposed to blend the generated objects into pre-trained NeRFs using a distance-based blending scheme.
-Even though they successfully generated objects in the NeRF, the results were unrealistic and did not harmonize with the surrounding scene.
-In this paper, we focus on generating high-quality and scene-harmonic virtual objects in NeRFs while taking scene context into account.
+Unlike previous methods that focused on object-level generation, Giraffe~\cite{Niemeyer2020GIRAFFE} used compositional rendering to generate scenes containing multiple objects.
+Similarly, Ryan {\etal}~\cite{po2023compositional} simultaneously optimized multiple pre-defined 3D bounding boxes with different text prompts and generated a scene.
+However, these methods are limited to single-category object generation or not conditioned on existing scenes.
+More recently, Gordon {\etal}~\cite{gordon2023blended} proposed to blend the generated objects into established 3D scenes using a distance-based blending scheme.
+Even though they successfully generated objects within the 3D scenes, the results were unrealistic and did not harmonize with the surrounding scene.
+In this paper, we focus on generating high-quality virtual objects that are coordinated with the established 3D scenes.